tamu-edu/it-ae-tfmod-azure-state/README.md

 This will ignore the `.tfstate` file in your project, which will use remote storage, but retain the `.tfstate` for the remote tfstate infrastructure.

 > [!NOTE]
 > If you are using an identity that has limited access to the Azure subscription, be sure to set the value of `resource_provider_registrations` to `none`.
 If this is the case, you will also need to work with someone who has owner access to the subscription to enable provider registration for all the API's that you may need to use.
 You may also want to set the value of `create_resource_group` to `false` if the resource group has already been created for you.
+Additionally, if you have never done any resource provider registrations in a subscription, note that the first run of `terraform plan` or `terraform apply` may take quite some time as the provider will attempt to automatically do the provider registration.

 ## Requirements